 Travel Agent or Tour Operator?

 If you find a travel operator with an itinerary you like, great – but there’s typically not much you can do in terms of swapping out destinations or modifying the length of the trip.
 You will also find that there are a wide variety of price points for tour operators: some cater to the budget-minded, while others are more up-scale in their destinations and lodging.
+HF Tours provide a moderately-priced itinerary you may want to check out.
 Whatever operator you pick, make sure you do your homework on them.
 You need to sort through online reviews, ask them questions, and do whatever you need to in order to be comfortable with their services.

 Working with a travel agent can take longer, and may cost you more money in the long run.
 That said, an agent can find local guides, lodging and in-continent transportation that exactly matches your desires.
 In planning our trip we started with a vague idea of what we wanted to see.
 Our extremely experienced and helpful agent spent a lot of time researching and presenting us with various options based on our tastes and budget.
 Again, if you do select an agent – make sure you do your homework.